Ianlande/UR5_RG2/README.md

   rosrun ur_control rg2_server_node.py
   # detects whether an object is gripped by rg2:
   rosservice call /rg2_gripper/grip_detect
-  # grip object:
+  # grip object: you can modify the float number, the number represent the rg2's open degree, is anumber 0.0~110.0
-  rosservice call /rg2_gripper/control_width
+  rosservice call /rg2_gripper/control_width "target_width:  data:0.0"
 ```
 #### Interpretation and explanation：
-if you want to control rg2, you should control the real ur5 first
+if you want to control rg2, you should connect real ur5 in laboratory with virtual ur5 in rviz first